High-Level Comparison

 Final Takeaway

-Link AI and Sierra are both enterprise-capable platforms—but they solve different problems.
+Link Agent and Sierra are both enterprise-capable platforms, but they solve different problems.

 Sierra excels in large, established customer service ecosystems.

-Link AI excels at launching fast, unifying voice and messaging, and turning AI into a real business communication system—not just a chatbot.
+Link Agent excels at launching fast, unifying voice and messaging, and turning Agent into a real business communication system, not just a chatbot.

-For organizations that want AI agents live today, answering calls, handling messages, and routing conversations intelligently, Link AI offers a fundamentally different—and often more agile—approach.
+For organizations that want agents live today, answering calls, handling messages, and routing conversations intelligently, Link Agent offers a fundamentally different, and often more agile, approach.